Ridge and Lasso in R: How Penalised Regression Shrinks Coefficients and Selects Variables

 set.seed(99) # Simulate 300 obs, 20 predictors, only first 5 matter n <- 300 p <- 20 sim_x <- matrix(rnorm(n * p), nrow = n) beta <- c(3, -2, 1.5, -1, 0.8, rep(0, p - 5)) sim_y <- sim_x %*% beta + rnorm(n, sd = 1) # Train/test split train_idx <- sample(seq_len(n), size = 0.75 * n) sim_x_tr <- sim_x[train_idx, ] sim_x_te <- sim_x[-train_idx, ] sim_y_tr <- sim_y[train_idx] sim_y_te <- sim_y[-train_idx] # Cross-validated Lasso sim_cv <- cv.glmnet(sim_x_tr, sim_y_tr, alpha = 1) # Which predictors did Lasso keep? sim_keep <- which(coef(sim_cv, s = "lambda.1se")[, 1] != 0) sim_keep #> (Intercept) V1 V2 V3 V4 V5 #> 1 2 3 4 5 6 # Evaluate sim_pred <- predict(sim_cv, newx = sim_x_te, s = "lambda.1se") sim_rmse <- sqrt(mean((sim_pred - sim_y_te)^2)) round(sim_rmse, 3) #> [1] 1.042

 Lasso recovered the five true predictors and dropped all fifteen noise predictors.
-The RMSE is close to the irreducible noise standard deviation of 1, meaning the model is almost as good as the oracle.
-That clean recovery is the reason Lasso is the default first move when you suspect most of your predictors carry nothing.
+The test RMSE of 1.04 is close to the irreducible noise standard deviation of 1, so the model is nearly as good as the oracle that knows the true sparsity pattern.
+Clean recovery like this is the reason Lasso is the default first move when you suspect most of your predictors carry no signal.

 Summary